codigoecuador/codigo-ecuador-web/README.md

 # collaborators

-Here is a list of tickets with priorities and estimated hours.
-If you'd like to help please contact <a href="mailto: joanrigdon@gmail.com">Joan Indiana Lyness</a>
+The !Slackers group is proudly working together to produce this new website.
+If you'd like to pitch in, please contact <a href="mailto: joanrigdon@gmail.com">Joan Indiana Lyness</a>

 ## Prerequisites